Hong Kong Braces For More Protests

 Hong Kong is bracing for more protests as a key deadline approaches for the government to withdraw a divisive extradition bill.

 Protesters have issued an ultimatum to the government to cancel the bill by 5:00 p.m. on Thursday, local time.
-The Hong Kong Federation of Students called for Hongkongers to surround the government’s headquarters starting at 7 a.m.
-Friday morning if the government fails to comply.
+The Hong Kong Federation of Students called for Hongkongers to surround the government’s headquarters starting at 7:00 a.m.
+Friday if the government fails to comply.

-It also called for acts of “civil disobedience” in what is fast becoming not just a demonstration against divisive legislation but a push for greater political freedom and a mass repudiation of the territory’s sovereign power, Beijing.
+The federation also called for acts of “civil disobedience” in what is fast becoming not just a demonstration against divisive legislation but a push for greater political freedom and a mass repudiation of the territory’s sovereign power, Beijing.

 “I urge Carrie Lam to answer those demands by 5:00 p.m.
 The government needs to face the voice of the people; they need to respond,” prominent democracy activist Joshua Wong, 22, told TIME